Theloderma stellatum

-Theloderma stellatum is a species of frog in the family Rhacophoridae.
+Theloderma stellatum, the Taylor's bug-eyed frog, purple-spotted warted frog, spotty warted tree frog, stellar bug-eyed frog, or Chantaburi bug-eyed tree frog is a species of frog in the family Rhacophoridae.
 It is found in Thailand, Cambodia, Laos, and Vietnam.

-Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and plantations.
+Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical periodically flooded lowland and montane forests between 0 and 1500 meters above sea level.

-It is threatened by habitat loss.
 This species deposits eggs in rain water collected in small tree holes; the tadpoles feed on the organic matter aggregated in a tannin-rich rain water.
 Notches aiming resin collection increase carrying capacity of the frogs providing additional breeding sites.